 There is richness to be gained from integrating both art therapy and dance/movement therapy students in the department.
 Students can learn about the nature of creative arts therapy in general and the particular strengths and limitations of their chosen modality.
 Though a majority of the courses are discipline specific, many of the classes combine art and dance therapy students so material is explored from both perspectives.
 Graduates receive discrete degrees in either art or dance therapy.

 Knowledge of research and professional writing skills are developed across the curriculum through written assignments required in every class and the completion of a thesis.
 Students are given the option of a range of research methods, including quantitative and qualitative.
 The latter may include a case study, a project implemented in the community, or descriptive methods investigating the experience of a phenomenon or therapeutic process.

 The American Art Therapy Association has approved the Art Therapy and Creativity Development degree.
 The Dance Therapy program is approved by the American Dance Therapy Association.
 Both programs are licensure-qualifying and graduates automatically satisfy educational requirements for licensure in New York State.
-For those considering a career in art or dance therapy or who want a basic introduction, we offer the Spring Institute, which is a three-day set of workshops in various areas of creative arts therapy.
+For those considering a career in art or dance therapy or who want a basic introduction, we offer an Introduction to Art Therapy open to graduates and undergraduates with permission from the Chair of the Department.